Skip to content

 where p = (2×homRef + het)/(2×N), q = 1-p, and N = total number of individuals

-This approach provides accurate p-values even for low minor allele frequencies or small sample sizes.
+This approach provides fast and accurate p-values for large sample sizes.

 Handling Special Cases